 |U-11125||Between the Toes (Fleming)||Argo 5410, Argo LP-4019, Argo LPS-4019, Argo [J] UCCC-9080, Fresh Sounds [Sp] FSR-CD 834|

-Argo LP4019 was released in 1962, mastered and pressed by RCA Victor, as can be seen from the N-series code.
+Argo LP4019 was released in 1962.
+We are not sure of the month, but the LP was reviewed by Chuck Ober in the St. Petersburg Times on December 31, 1962 (p.
+6-B).
+The LP was mastered and pressed by RCA Victor, as can be seen from the N-series code.
 We infer from the matrix numbers that Argo 5410, a 45-rpm single, came out before the album.
 Charles Stepney, who plays vibes on two tracks, was identified by King Fleming when interviewed by Robert Campbell.
 Three or four male voices can be heard chanting African style on Part 2 of "Stand By," where it appears that King Fleming and Malachi Favors switch to percussion (no piano can be heard for 2 minutes during the piece).
 We wonder whether Charles Stepney might also have helped out here.
 King Fleming shouts "Between the Toes!" on the last item.

 Stand By was reissued in February 2004 on a Japanese CD, Argo UCCC-9080, and in Spain in 2014 as part of a 2-CD set, The King Fleming Trio on Fresh Sounds FSR-CD 834.